About The Author

 As

-far as jogging goes, (which many do each
+far as jogging goes (which so many people are into

 believe